 What is residency?

-Residency vs Citizenship: What's the difference?
+Residency versus citizenship: What's the difference?

 permanent resident difference between us citizenship and residency permanent resident card social security benefits immigration law immigration lawyers permanent resident card green card status naturalized citizens immigration attorneys public charge natural born citizen reentry permit immigration process refugee status many permanent residents immigration law process called naturalization immigration law green card holders home country application process six months commit certain foreign national application form basic english willful misrepresentation immigration attorney social security permanent resident two years permanent residency permit n 400, waiting list, permanent residence, another country, public office, physical presence, amount of time, conduct business, specific number, citizenship and residency programs, particular country, vs citizenship, considered preference relatives, most significant difference, residency vs, specified period, preference relatives, residency rights, offer residency, specific country, benefits provided